uhppoted/uhppoted-httpd/README.md

 _CAVEAT EMPTOR_

-Although `uhppoted-httpd` does provide a functional and usable user interface for managing a small'ish access control system, the out-of-the-box look and feel is (deliberately) workaday, low key and plain with the intention of being a base for your own customisation (with your own logos, themes, functionality, etc) rather than a finished, shippable product.
+1. Although `uhppoted-httpd` does provide a functional and usable user interface for managing a small'ish access control system, the out-of-the-box look and feel is (deliberately) workaday, low key and plain with the intention of being a base for your own customisation (with your own logos, themes, functionality, etc) rather than a finished, shippable product.

-Also, please be aware that at this stage in its career, it is primarily a testbed for validating the design and implementation of the other `uhppoted` components when integrated into a working system.
+2. Also, please be aware that at this stage in its career, it is primarily a testbed for validating the design and implementation of the other `uhppoted` components when integrated into a working system.
 It is also intended to become a platform for exploring some alternative ideas around user interfaces and system architectures.

+3. It is intended as an adminstrative tool for use by system administrators (i.e. not card users) - it exposes far more functionality than is comfortable (or even safe) for untrusted users.
+Systems intended for use by not completely trusted users should rather build on the REST and MQTT services.

 ## Release Notes